-No. The entire country is at alert level four as of the 20th December, the equivalent of a lockdown, meaning that all non-essential retail and personal care services must remain shut.
-The lockdown was due to start on the 28th of December, but was brought forward in response to a rise in coronavirus cases.
+The entire country has been at alert level four, the equivalent of a lockdown, since the 20th December, meaning that all non-essential retail and personal care services must remain shut.

 In July, when hairdressers and beauty salons first re-opened in the UK, some facial services were still off limits despite beard trims being allowed in hairdressers – sparking significant backlash.

 While some treatments, like spray tans and manicures, resumed in July, the following treatments were not permitted until the middle of August.

 - LVL (lash lift)

 - Eyebrow waxing